I hate to break it to you, but you know that all singing, all dancing website or yours that you just LOVE?

 Managing a review system can get complicated pretty fast, though, but an online review management tool can help streamline the process.

-There are lots of great tools on the market but we love Trustmary’s review platform which lets you easily gather and display unlimited video and text reviews for your website, for free.
+There are lots of great tools on the market but we love Trustmary’s review platform which lets you easily gather and display unlimited video and text reviews for your website.

 Why should I be collecting reviews for my website?